 You may nominate an alumnus for more than one award if they fit the criteria.
 Nominations may come from the candidate's students, professional peers, and/or supervisor.
 You may also self-nominate.
 Self-nominations should be supported with recommendations from students, peers, and/or supervisors.

-Nominations must be made by March 16, 2020 and award decisions will be made by mid-April 2020 by the SOE Alumni Board.
+The deadline for nominations has been extended until Monday, March 30, 2020 and award decisions will be made by late April 2020 by the SOE Alumni Board.

 Distinguished Service Award Honors an SoE graduate who has contributed to the SoE through involvement in programs, events, panels, mentoring, and "gives back" as an educator to the student community.